 - The rainbow lory is more aptly classified as a “lorikeet.”
 Lories have a blunter, more rounded tail, and lorikeets have a longer, more tapered tail.

-The rainbow lory, also called the rainbow lorikeet, comprises at least 22 subspecies and is one of the most stunning and beautiful companion birds available today.
+The rainbow lory, also called the rainbow lorikeet, is part of more than 130 species and subspecies in the subfamily Loriinae and is one of the most stunning and beautiful companion birds available today.
 Lories, in general, need more care and attention than your more common companion birds due to their highly specific dietary and housing requirements.
 However, they are well worth the extra time and expense.

 Native Region / Natural Habitat

 In the wild, rainbow lories are native to Australia and eastern Indonesia.These birds are found in large flocks.
 They roost in trees at night numbering in the hundreds and thousands.
 They reach sexual maturity at about 2 years of age, and generally rear two babies per clutch, as opposed to many other parrots this size, which may have six or more chicks at a time.

 Care & Feeding

 Lories bathe exuberantly and often, so you should be prepared to invest in a shower perch, a mister, and a shallow bath for the cage.
 Another funny quirk is the Rainbow’s penchant for sleeping laying upside-down on its back, often rattling the nerves of its guardians.